The Australian Antarctic Program has used helicopters since 1958 for:

 - short distance field party support

 - a limited number of flights between Antarctic stations.

 Supporting ANARE operations

-Up until 1966, small but versatile piston-engined helicopters demonstrated their value to ANARE.
-These included the Hiller 12C, owned by Trans Australia Airlines (now Qantas Airways), and Bell 47G, operated by Helicopter Utilities.
+Up until 1966, small but versatile piston-engined helicopters were used by ANARE.
+These included the Hiller 12C, owned by Trans Australia Airlines (now Qantas Airways) and Bell 47G, operated by Helicopter Utilities.

-Both the Sikorsky and Squirrel helicopters were fitted with modified airframes, navigation and electronic systems to support aerial photography and mapping programs at heights of up to 4000 metres.
+Both the Sikorsky and Squirrel helicopters were fitted with modified airframes, navigation and electronic systems to support aerial photography and mapping programs at heights of up to 4,000 m.
 They employed a range of cameras, radar echo sounding, fauna surveys and laser terrain profiling enhancing capabilities to support science projects.